SEO for Bloggers & Entrepreneurs: The Ultimate Beginner’s Guide

 So how do you do it?
 Basically, you use every opportunity you can to tap Google on the shoulder and say, “Hey this site is about faded bell bottom jeans”.

-We’ll drill down more on this in the semi-techie part.
+We’ll drill down more on this in the tech section.

-First, let’s dive into the non-techie part because this will be intuitive stuff and easy for you to execute.
+First, let’s dive into the non-tech part because this will be intuitive stuff and easy for you to execute.
 It’s the perfect place to start.
 The steps I’m sharing here are interrelated, meaning that the first step flows naturally into the second and so on.
 I’m structuring it this way so that you can get your head around what to prioritize when it comes to SEO.

 Let’s take a look at my top SEO tips for bloggers.